 Induction ceremonies for the incoming Class of 2024 have been pushed back to the period between June 29 and July 2.
 Family members and friends will not be allowed to attend.

 Public Schools: All public schools will be closed for the remainder of the 2020 academic year.
 Many school districts will be holding virtual graduation ceremonies to honor the class of 2020.
 Harford County Public Schools said they will hold individual in-person graduations.

 Baltimore Shamrock 5K: The Baltimore Shamrock 5K has been canceled.
 All race registrations will be deferred to the 2021 race.

-MLS: The Major Soccer League canceled their season for the next 30 days.
+MLS: Major League Soccer canceled their season.

 NCAA: All NCAA winter and spring championships have been canceled, CBS Sports reports.